jocelynfriday/EPRResources/README.md

 </details>
 <details>
 <summary><b><i>Office of Population Censuses and Surveys Classification of Interventions and Procedures, version 4 (OPCS-4)</i></b></summary><a name="sec-opcs"></a>
-  The Office of Population Censuses and Surveys Classification of Interventions and Procedures, version 4 (OPCS-4) coding standard is developed, maintained, licensed, and supported by NHS Digital's Terminology and Classifications Delivery Service and governed by Crown Copyright \citep{opcsNHSDigital2019}.
+  The Office of Population Censuses and Surveys Classification of Interventions and Procedures, version 4 (OPCS-4) coding standard is developed, maintained, licensed, and supported by NHS Digital's Terminology and Classifications Delivery Service and governed by Crown Copyright <a href="#opcsNHSDigital2019">(NHS Digital 2019)</a>.
 OPCS-4 is a hierarchical coding standard used to classify operations, procedures, and interventions conducted within the NHS.
 OPCS-4 codes are four characters long and have a similar structure to ICD-10 codes.
 OPCS-4 codes start with a letter followed by three digits.
-A full stop (.) separates the second and third digit \citep{opcs2021}.
+A full stop (.) separates the second and third digit <a href="#opcs2021">(NHS Digital 2021)</a>.
   <br></br>

 Useful link: Classification browser OPCS-4.10: https://classbrowser.nhs.uk/#/book/OPCS-4.10